slawomirbiernacki/seldon-mlops-task/README.md

 ### Assumptions and general thoughts

 * I made a number of arbitrary decisions, explained below.
-Given I don't have that much experience with used interfaces some of them might not be optimal.
-Would be great to hear feedback on that!
+Would be great to hear feedback on that given my limited experience with kubernetes.
 * I used `clientset` from seldon-core operator module to interact with the cluster.
-  It's a quite heavy dependency so given we don't do much seldon domain specific operations a generic dynamic client could have been used instead.
-I did not optimize for binary size.
+  The program doesn't do much seldon domain specific operations, so a generic dynamic client could have been used instead.
+* I didn't optimize for binary size.
 * For watching events I used generic `clientset.CoreV1().Events()` interface, polling it in a simple loop to mimic a bit `kubectl describe`as it has human-readable descriptions.
   Arbitrary decision - each event is printed only once, ignoring resource versions.
-* I have also explored using Seldon specific `SharedIndexInformer` but it was difficult to produce meaningful descriptions for update events.
+* I have also explored using Seldon specific `SharedIndexInformer` for handling events but it was difficult to produce meaningful descriptions for update events.
   However, if event watching functionality were to be used for any application logic, `SharedIndexInformer` would have been preferred.
 * I used polling when waiting for the deployment to become available or reach target scale.
-  I can imagine alternative design where program operations observe events and react to them, eg issuing delete once replicas count has reached target number.
+  I can imagine alternative design where the program observes events and react to them, eg issuing delete once replicas count has reached target number.
 * In Seldon Core documentation I can see that deployments can specify replicas on [multiple levels](https://docs.seldon.io/projects/seldon-core/en/v1.1.0/graph/scaling.html).
-  My scaling logic is quite arbitrary - it overrides any given setting with top level `.spec.replicas`.
+  My scaling logic is simplified - it overrides any given setting with top level `.spec.replicas`.
 (Except `.spec.predictors[].svcOrchSpec.replicas` which I ignore).
 * I use `DeletePropagationForeground`policy when deleting to wait until deployment is fully deleted.
-  However, event interface I use doesn't produce any events for deletions so probably could be changes to a background one.
+  However, the event interface I used doesn't produce any events for deletions - the policy probably could be changed to a background one.
 * I included an example test for scaling logic.
 For production code more tests would be needed.

 ### Requirements